DivineOmega/array_undot/README.md

 composer require rapidwebltd/array_undot
 ```

-The `array_undot` helper function will then be avaiable globally in your project.
+The `array_undot` helper function will then be available globally in your project.

 # Usage